Lumi-supercomputer/Getting_Started_with_AI_workshop/06_Bulding_containers_from_conda_pip_environments/reference_solution/reference_solution.md

 Since the `python312.yml` environment only contains Python 3.12, we don't need ROCm or other special system libraries.
 Thus, using `--system=lumi-c` instead of `--base-image=...` with cotainr would be sufficient for getting a fairly minimal base image.
 However, for sake of consistency we will use the ROCm base image.
 (Feel free to experiment with the `--system=lumi-c` or `--system=lumi-g` options.
-However, note that the base images referenced by both `lumi-c` and `lumi-g` are a bit older.)
+However, note that the base images referenced by both `lumi-c` and `lumi-g` are a bit older and you may run into ROCm compatability issues.)

 On a login node, we may build the container interactively by: